cite-architecture/citevm/manual.md

     TINY=true vagrant up

-### Installing the CITE software ###

-Once your virtual machine is runing, log in to your virtual machine:
+Once your virtual machine is runing, you can log in to your virtual machine:

     vagrant ssh

-The first time you boot your system you need to run a script that installs or updates all the components of the CITE system with current versions.
-From within your virtual machine, run

-    refresh.sh

 ## Building and running your CITE project ##